-Venturing outside the realm of classical music, Michael was the bandleader/pianist for the jazz combo Cut Time, which performed throughout Southern California, and studied jazz piano with Professor Barry Green at the Guildhall School.
+Venturing outside the realm of classical music, Michael was the bandleader/pianist for the jazz combo Cut Time, which performed throughout Southern California, and studied jazz piano with Professor Barry Green at the Guildhall School in London.

-Michael is based in Vienna, Austria and continues his studies with Julius Drake at the Kunstuniversität in Graz.
+He is currently based in Vienna, Austria, and continues his studies with Julius Drake at the Kunstuniversität Graz.